Why it's so hard to dethrone Google - Local News 8

 But if reining in the Google search juggernaut is the goal, the big question is: Will anything on the table be enough?

 The numbers are staggering: Google accounts for more than 92% of the global search engine market, according to analytics website StatCounter.
-Google Chrome controls 66% of the world’s web browsing, while nearly three quarters of smartphones use Google’s Android operating system, which uses the Google search engine by default.
+Google Chrome controls 66% of the world’s web browsing and nearly three quarters of smartphones use Google’s Android operating system.

 While the Department of Justice has made a first move toward curtailing that power, actually doing so will require unprecedented action for which there’s no clear blueprint.